nenadcubic/REPO/README.md

 - Elements
 - Queries
 - Store + TTL
+- Examples
 - Logs
 - Bit-maps

 Use the Namespace selector in the header to switch between allowed Redis prefix families (for example `er:*` vs `or:*`).

+Examples:
+- Use `Examples` to load predefined datasets (safe, no script execution).
+- `northwind_compare` imports from a local SQLite DB and compares SQLite vs Redis metrics.

 ## 5. Verifying the System (Recommended)